Okenai/scheduler/README.md

 # Interview Scheduler
-<span style="font-size: 20px">A single page app for booking appointments, build with React, tested with jest and cypress.</span>
+A single page app for booking appointments, build with React, tested with jest and cypress.

-Screenshots
+#Screenshots

 Main page
 !["Main page"](screenshots/1.jpg)